sohooo/nvim2/README.md

 *  fenced code blocks

-### Fonts
-For all the icons to show correctly, please use one of the [Nerd Fonts](https://www.nerdfonts.com).

 ### Distraction-free Writing

 Distraction-free writing a la iAWriter is supported via [a plugin from LakTEK](http://laktek.com/2012/09/05/distraction-free-writing-with-vim/).
 Toggle the view with `,w`, and don't forget to disable the OSX native fullscreen view:

     defaults write org.vim.MacVim MMNativeFullScreen 0

-You also need the [Cousine Font from Google](http://www.fontsquirrel.com/fonts/cousine) as a free alternative to Nitti Light.
+You could also use [Cousine Font from Google](http://www.fontsquirrel.com/fonts/cousine) as a free alternative to Nitti Light, if that's your thing.

+## Misc

+### Fonts
+For all the icons to show correctly, please use one of the [Nerd Fonts](https://www.nerdfonts.com).